 As usual, I’ve spent way too much time brooding about my blog and not actually writing anything in it.
-All this brooding led me to return to my roots and my original cookbook, which I still love.
+Then I was looking at old blogs, and I figured it was time to do a little purge of old stuff.
+All this brooding and purging led me to return to my roots and my original cookbook, which I still love.
 I felt I don’t blog enough, I don’t have any sort of regular schedule, blah, blah, blah.
 I’ve been in a funk since David Bowie died.
 Now I’m not really one to eulogize anyone, especially celebrities I’ve obviously never met.
 But I’ve had an incessant soundtrack of Bowie songs rambling in my head since the beginning of January.
 He was one of my first beloved rock stars and I’ve been a fan for about 42 years.
 Nothing reminds you of how old you are than saying 42 years!
 And nothing reminds you as you age, that it’s time to face the strange and make some changes.
 So, wham, bam, thank you ma’am, here goes.

 I plan to spend the first part of my new and improved blog posts on personal matters; whatever I feel like discussing.
 Then I’ll end with the lovely graphic below to differentiate real life from the fantasy cookbook life.
 So if you only want to hear what’s going on, just read to the small art.
 If you want to skip to the recipe and text from my original cookbook, just skip all this italicized text and continue there.
 Who knows?
 You might want to look at both.
 I felt that it was okay for me to embrace all the many facets of my inner life and simply put them out there.
 I hope this won’t be to frustrating or jarring to anybody, but I’ll compensate you by remaining ad-free, at least for the foreseeable future.
 I’m sure I’ll find opportunities to rant about social media at other times, but not today.